Garantex

-Garantex was a Russian cryptocurrency exchange that was co-founded in 2019 by Stanislav Drugalev, Sergey Mendeleev and Aleksandr Mira Serda, located in the Federation Tower.
-It is mainly known for exchanging rubles for other currencies via trading them through cryptocurrencies, avoiding sanctions based on the 2022 Russian invasion of Ukraine.
+Garantex is a defunct Russian cryptocurrency exchange.
+The company provided an exchange of Russian rubles to cryptocurrencies and international money transfers.
+It was tied to sanctioned individuals following the 2022 Russian invasion of Ukraine, including the Russian government, criminal organizations, and terrorist groups, such as Hamas and Hezbollah, among other illicit actors.
+It was co-founded in 2019 by Stanislav Drugalev, Sergey Mendeleev and Aleksandr Mira Serda.

 After Tether blocked crypto wallets and seized clients' USDT in March 2025, the exchange announced restructuring and began the compensation process.
-The exchange's client base was acquired by the crypto exchange Grinex.
+Grinex, a cryptocurrency exchange launched in 2024 in Kyrgyzstan, is a successor of Garantex.
+Grinex was placed under U.S. sanctions in August 2025.

 History

-Garantex is headquartered inside the Federation Tower, in Moscow, Russia.
+Garantex's successor, Grinex, is headquartered inside the Federation Tower, in Moscow, Russia.

 Originally registered in Estonia as Garantex Europe, Garantex was co-founded in 2019 by Stanislav Drugalev and Sergey Mendeleev, establishing its offices in the Federation Tower.

 In September 2020, Drugalev handed himself in to Russian authorities, giving information on criminal groups using Garantex in exchange for his freedom.
 Drugalev would move to Dubai, and was later found dead in February 2021.
 His possessions were held for ransom by an unknown person, demanding that Drugalev's wife pay for their return.
 She did not pay the ransom.
 Police in Dubai never gave a full explanation about Drugalev's death.
 Two months after Drugalev's death, executives met with Russia's Federal Security Service for the purpose of disclosing information about the exchange's users.

 In February 2022, Garantex was stripped of their license to operate in Europe.

 Three weeks after being sanctioned, Garantex partnered with Bithauz, based out of the United Arab Emirates.
 The company's Dubai office allowed customers to trade up to $5 million in Tether for dirhams or dollars.
 Bithauz was operated by a Dubai-based firm, MKAN Coin.
 MKAN Coin was registered by Mohammed Khalifa, a former Garantex executive and former senior official at the Dubai International Financial Centre, a few weeks after sanctions were placed on Garantex.
 MKAN Coin was part of a group of Emirati-based firms used by Khalifa to offer relocations services to Russians.
 MKAN Coin claimed that Bithauz was not operated by the firm, and Bithauz only referred clients to them.

 Garantex would later announce withdrawal options in Turkey, Kazakhstan, other countries bordering Russia, and Marbella, a resort town in Spain popular amongst Russian tourists.